How to Prepare an Affirmative Asylum Application

 What to Include in Your Complete Asylum Application

 Before you mail your application to USCIS, make sure that you have included everything required.
-In addition to filing three sets of Form I-589 (the original you filled out, plus two copies), you must include the following:
+In addition to filing two sets of Form I-589 (the original you filled out, plus one copy), you must include the following:

 - one recent passport-size photograph of you

-- three copies of any passport that you have and of any U.S. immigration documents (such as your I-94 Arrival/Departure Record)
+- two copies of any passport that you have and of any U.S. immigration documents (such as your I-94 Arrival/Departure Record)

-- three copies of other identification documents that you have, such as your birth certificate, national identity card, or driver’s license.
+- two copies of other identification documents that you have, such as your birth certificate, national identity card, or driver’s license.

 Do NOT submit originals of your immigration or identity documents.
 USCIS will probably never return them.
 Instead, bring all original documents to your asylum interview, where the Asylum Officer can examine them in person.